privacy-scaling-explorations/pse.dev/articles/announcing-maci-v111.md

 MACI now includes a sample [coordinator service](https://github.com/privacy-scaling-explorations/maci/tree/v1/server).

 There are two roles in the coordinator service: admin (i.e. MACI coordinator) and user (i.e. a voter).
-The admin’s responsibility is to ensure that the code remains updated and that the backend services are live.
+The admin's responsibility is to ensure that the code remains updated and that the backend services are live.
 The user can then simply send HTTP requests to the backend server to interact with MACI, for instance, by signing up and publishing a message on chain.

 The coordinator service has been wrapped into two docker instances: one for the backend server to accept user requests; one for the Mongodb service to store all necessary information on the current state such as smart contract addresses, zero knowledge proof keys and so on.